Event Concealment and Concealability Enforcement in Discrete Event Systems Under Partial Observation: Verification of Concealability

+\textit{Proof:} Necessity: The existence of a secret state in $G_d$ implies that the occurrence of the secret event is revealed following a sequence of observations, which leads to that state.
+Furthermore, by the diagnoser construction, if there exists a secret state in $G_d$, there necessarily exists in the system an $s$-revealing sequence that generates a sequence of observations such that the secret state is reached.

-\begin{proof} Assume that there exists an $s$-revealing sequence $\lambda_s$; this means that the occurrence of the secret event $s$ will be revealed anyhow.
-Once the occurrence of the secret event is detected, both its diagnostic state and subsequent states are labeled as $S$.
-Since the considered system is live, it means that eventually (after a finite number of events) the system will enter into a cycle.
-Thus, it will inevitably reach a secret cycle $\mathcal{C}_{S_d}$. \end{proof}
+Sufficiency: If there exists an $s$-revealing sequence $\lambda_s$, the occurrence of the secret event will be revealed.
+Once the occurrence of the secret event is detected, the current diagnostic state will necessarily be labeled as $S$.
+Thus, there exists at least one secret state in $G_d$.